Beth St. Jean

 - INST 701 Introduction to Research Methods

-St. Jean, B. (in press).
+- St. Jean, B. (2016).
 Factors motivating, demotivating, or impeding information seeking and use by people with type 2 diabetes: A call to work toward preventing, identifying, and addressing incognizance.
 Journal of the Association for Information Science & Technology (JASIS&T).